Mihail-Gerasimov/zarubin_site/src/cases/nashe_zoloto.md

 ## Mobile Application

-The mobile app utilizes over 80 screens in various states, focusing on Customer Journey Mapping (CJM).
+The <strong>mobile app</strong> utilizes over 80 screens in various states, focusing on Customer Journey Mapping <strong>(CJM)</strong>.
 It starts with customers not needing to log in; they simply create a list of items and can place an order without prepayment.
 A manager directly contacts the customer to confirm the order, with payment processed automatically via a payment link code.